 4. The Richest Man In Babylon – George Clason

 It is a source of inspiration for financial growth and solving difficult budgetary situations in particular.
-The book has been distributed en masse to customers and employees by banks and insurance companies since 1926 and I would still be a great supporter of it.
-Or rather we should include this book in primary education.
+The book has been distributed in volumes to customers and employees by banks and insurance companies since 1926 and still, I recommend it highly to everyone.
+Or rather, we should include this book in primary education.